 On the third Saturday in September, the North Shore Inline Marathon uses Scenic 61.
 In winter, storm-watchers and surfers converge on Stony Point.

 Accommodations: Just four miles from the Lester River, the Inn on Gitche Gumee has 10 northwoodsy suites, some with whirlpool and fireplace and four with kitchens, and a cottage that sleeps up to eight and has a whirlpool and fireplaces.
 Weekday rates in winter, from Nov.
 1 to Memorial Day weekend, are quite good.

 Dodge's Log Lodges, on the lake near Stoney Point, just south of Knife River, has six attractive cabins, all with fireplaces.

 Island View Resort in Knife River would be a good place to take young children; it's across the road from the lake, but sits in a grove of white pines and has a beautiful view and a large lawn.
 It has 10 small cabins, all of which accept pets ($15 per day) and a larger, handicapped-accessible cabin.

 Just north of Knife River, Stonegate on Superior offers eight cabins on the lake.

 © Beth Gauper

 Larsmont Cottages are part of the new generation of condo resorts.

-Larsmont Cottages are part of the new wave of townhouse/condo complexes.
+A little farther, Larsmont Cottages are part of the wave of newer townhouse/condo complexes.
 It's on the lakeshore and has a four-season outdoor whirlpool and also a wood-fired Finnish sauna and fire pits.